SyphonArch/DS-HW-tester/README.md

 * Version 0.1.5: Fixed bug concerning arguments for HW 6, by removing newline char from argument string

 * Version 0.2.0: Added custom testcase generator for HW 1
-* Version 0.2.1: Stronger custom testcases for HW 1 (contribution of CookieHCL), as well as stderr handling
+* Version 0.2.1: Stronger custom testcases for HW 1 (contribution of @CookieHCL), as well as stderr handling

 ## Important sidenote
 This tester is just a tester.